SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 ![Runner report with screenshots](/_static/images/RunnerReportWithScreenshots.png)

 After each scenario step a screenshot is taken from the browser and saved into the output directory as a new file.
 For the implementation details see the `Screenshots.MakeScreenshotAfterStep` method with the `[AfterStep]` attribute.
-The name of the sceenshot file is written into the trace output using `Console.WriteLine`.
+The name of the screenshot file is written into the trace output using `Console.WriteLine`.

 The default report template is overridden in the `Default.srprofile` configuration in the `TestProfile/Report/Template` element.
 The customized `ReportTemplate.cshtml` replaces the screenshot text in the trace output  with the image link.